astropy/astropy-APEs/APE_coordinated_pkg.rst

 ----------------------

-While in the future this APE proposes that new affiliated packages not be in the Astropy github organization, affiliated packages from *before* this APE that are in the Astropy organization will be left there unless specifically requested otherwise.
+While in the future this APE proposes that new affiliated packages not be in the Astropy GitHub organization, affiliated packages from *before* this APE that are in the Astropy organization will be left there unless specifically requested otherwise.